tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter1.md

 `This is crazy.
 Who were those guys?
 What did they want?
 And... hey, wait a minute, what the hell happened to that gem I grabbed?`

 !!! warning "Daimonic AI bonding complete.
-DNA restructuring and gene therapy commencing now..."
+DNA restructuring and genome modification commencing now..."

 Pain wracked through his entire body.
 Everything felt as if it was on fire.
 His stomach violently twisted and he felt as if he was going to retch, throwing up his stomach contents.
 But a smooth deep voice dominated this mind.